-This article describes the installation process for the Datto Windows Agent.
+This article describes the GUI-based installation process for the Datto Windows Agent.

 - Pre-Deployment Requirements